 Building Product Comparisons

-A perfect example is wool carpet which at first glance seems a perfectly natural product without significant environmental downsides.
+A perfect example is wool carpet, which at first glance seems to be a perfectly natural product without significant environmental downsides.
 But digging deeper, producing wool requires sheep.
 Sheep require grazing lands which are sometimes created by converting forests to grasslands, hence contributing to deforestation.
-Sheep’s digestive systems are also large producers of methane gases - one of the leading causes of the "greenhouse effect".
-In addition, sheep are now a domesticated species and are introduced animals in most all areas where they are farmed , meaning that they take over range from native species.
+Sheep’s digestive systems are also large producers of methane gases – one of the leading causes of the "greenhouse effect."
+In addition, sheep are now a domesticated species and are introduced animals in most all areas where they are farmed, meaning that they take over range from native species.
 What on the surface looks like a natural choice has many hidden environmental costs.

 Rather than go into the details of each on this webpage, please read what several experts say about wood:

 - Greenpeace states that "Trees are the Answer"

 - FAO - Food and Agriculture Organization of the United Nations - Environmental & Energy Balances of Wood Products and Substitutes

 - NAFI - Australia's Forest Industry Council - Timber as Building Material.

 At EcoTimber, we are also very aware that wood harvested from living trees has its own set of environmental costs.
 These include: